 Geology In The West Country

 Igneous Rock Identification

 The Quartz Page

 Purbeck Mining Museum

 Geoff Kirby's Portland Site

 Contact me by telephone (the number is in the current newsletter) if you want to get involved with the Geology group.
 This group is open to U3A members only however.
 If you wish to become a U3A member please see the 'How it runs' menu from our home page.

-BGS Map viewer centred on Dorchester.
+BGS Map viewer.
 Use controls to zoom in or out.